guidolzc/search-car/README.md

 # search-car
 selected search

-according to the brand, year, minimum price, maximum price, number of doors, transmission and color
+according to the brand year minimum price maximum price number of doors transmission and color

 shows results for the step that is selected